Alessio Di Chirico: Personal life

+Di Chirico and his wife have two sons.

 Di Chirico is founder of his current MMA Team, the GLORIA Fight Center based in Rome.

 Di Chirico considers Italian MMA fighters to be knights instead of gladiators for Italians.
 MMA fighters are gentlemen, committing to fight for a principle and for an idea, according to his philosophy.

 He also owns a bar in Rome.

+In May 2023, news surfaced that Di Chirico was arrested for allegedly striking a taxi driver, resulting in a fractured cheekbone and an injured eye.
+Afterwards Di Chirico published a statement in which he explained the situation escalated due to a disagreement during the taxi trip, leading to a physical altercation which he also apologized.
+It is unclear whether formal charges have been filed against Di Chirico.